actuallydan/tadu/README.md

 		* Alerts go off on task start, if alarm is set
 		* Fixed notification (as-is) goes off on task end
 	* TaskAlert Toasts should have Y/N buttons instead of time
+	* Add new type of notification : taskCheckup
+	* In MainLayout render, search for notifications that are seen and have data.UTCtime < now (tasks whose alarm should have gone off and have not been checked)
 * BUG :
 	* Can't tab sometimes on login/register
 	* Firefox add task validation on all fields  (use moment().isValid() on date and time)